Last Updated: September 4, 2023 by Flora Gibbins

 You can also reduce ammonia levels by cycling your aquarium before you add any fish.
 Keeping the tank clean, avoiding overfeeding, and investing in a good filter that will perform chemical, mechanical, and biological filtration can also help.
 A water conditioner can also be added as a temporary fix.

-Like ammonia poisoning, nitrate poisoning is an issue caused by a chemical spike in the aquarium water.
+Nitrate poisoning is an issue caused by a chemical spike in the aquarium water.
 Fish with nitrate poisoning may be breathing heavily and look pale or discolored.
-They may also seem lethargic and may be on their side but not dead.
+They may also seem lethargic and maybe on their side but not dead.

 Test the water to check for nitrate spikes.
-This number should also be close to zero, but should absolutely be under 20 ppm.
+This number should also be close to zero but should be under 20 ppm.
 If the nitrates are too high, perform a partial water change and add a cycled filter to the aquarium.

 Swim bladder disease is a common fish illness and it’s often the reason why your betta fish is laying on its side.

-Swim bladder disease refers to a condition which means the swim bladder can no longer function correctly.
+Swim bladder disease refers to a condition that means the swim bladder can no longer function correctly.
 This makes it hard or impossible for your betta to swim around the tank.
-Some fish with a swim bladder issue might float near the top, but others will lay at the bottom.
+Some fish with a swim bladder problem might float near the top, but others will lay at the bottom.

 To avoid swim bladder and constipation issues, avoid overfeeding your fish.
 Only feed once or twice each day, and only offer four to six pellets per feeding.